Wat Hua Lamphong is one Buddhist temple to put on your travel itinerary.

 There is speculation that Wat Hua Lamphong was built high up to avoid flooding.

-This possible as the Chaophraya River is less than a kilometre away.
+This is quite possible as the Chaophraya River is less than a kilometre away.

 After disposing of the coconuts we climbed the stairs and could see that on the upper level was the main temple hall (Ubosot) and smaller white temple (Viharn).